aditya0x77/Color-Based-Aimbot/README.md

   - Install OpenCV for C++ (e.g., via vcpkg or manual setup).
   - Ensure the Arduino is flashed with the provided firmware.
   - You will have to change the HID and PID of your Arduino; there are plenty of tutorials on YouTube.
+  - SerialCom library by this guy "@mamashmandal" https://github.com/manashmandal/SerialPort

 ## Installation 🛠️
+   ###Make sure you got the SerialPort library installed correctly
 1. **Compile C++ Code**:
    - Clone this repository: `git clone https://github.com/yourusername/valorant-colorbot.git`.
    - Open the project in your IDE (e.g., Visual Studio).